podanypepa/gorag/README.md

 ## 🖥️ CLI Client

-In the `bin/client` directory, you'll find a simple command-line client for interacting with the Ollama API.
+In the `bin/client` directory, you'll find a simple command-line client that can stream responses from the Ollama API directly to your terminal.

 ### Build